 - (252) 475-1021

 Stripers has a great waterfront location at Shallowbag Bay Marina, and they offer plenty of opportunities to enjoy the water views.
-You can eat on the screened-in deck, on the outdoor patio, in the first-floor bar, in the second-floor restaurant or in the third-floor lounge.
+You can eat on the screened-in deck, on the outdoor patio, in the first-floor bar or in the second-floor restaurant.
 The views get better the higher you go.
 Stripers menu includes fresh local seafood, steaks, sandwiches, burgers, salads, pastas and appetizers.
 The seafood is guaranteed fresh, as the owner has good connections with local fishermen.
 Some favorites on the menu include lobster bisque, oyster stew, crab dip, crab cakes, cheese-steak egg rolls and sliders.
 Small and large portion sizes are available.
-Stripers offers a happy hour with half-price steamed shrimp and crab legs every day from 3:30 to 5:30 p.m.
-Stripers has a full liquor license and offers beer, wine and mixed drinks.
+Stripers offers a happy hour with half-price steamed shrimp and crab legs every day from 3:30 to 5:30 p.m., and they have a full liquor license and offer beer, wine and mixed drinks.
 It’s open every day from 11:30 a.m. to 9 p.m. continuously.
 On Sundays they open at 10 a.m. for brunch.
 In the summer months they offer live music and karaoke on the weekends.
 Take-out and catering are available.

 - 218 U.S. Highway 64, Chesley Mall

 This locally owned franchise of the national chain features the quick, deli-style sandwiches with all the fixings that everybody knows.
 But it probably has the friendliest service of any Subway you’ve ever been in.
 It’s open for breakfast, lunch and dinner every day.
 Hours are 7 a.m. to 10 p.m.
 Monday through Saturday and 7 a.m. to 9 p.m. on Sunday, making this a good place to get a late meal.